Cookie dough topped, frosted brown sugar cookies

 • 1 tsp vanilla

 Remember to scoop your flour from your flour bag into your measuring cup so you get the right amount.
-(Same goes for the powdered sugar in frosting).
-Also preheat your oven before baking.
+I also recommend chilling the individual doughs for a few hours before baking.
+And, preheat the oven before baking.

 • Ingredients list